Rhetos/ActiveDirectorySync/Readme.md

     * Set the role's permissions in `Common.RolePermission`.
     * Assign the role to the user's group (insert in `Common.RoleInheritsRole`) or directly to the user (insert in `Common.PrincipalHasRole`).

-## Build
+## How to contribute

+Contributions are very welcome.
+The easiest way is to fork this repo, and then make a pull request from your fork.
+The first time you make a pull request, you may be asked to sign a Contributor Agreement.
+For more info see [How to Contribute](https://github.com/Rhetos/Rhetos/wiki/How-to-Contribute) on Rhetos wiki.

+### Building and testing the source code

-**Note:** This package is already available at the [NuGet.org](https://www.nuget.org/) online gallery.
+* Note: This package is already available at the [NuGet.org](https://www.nuget.org/) online gallery.
   You don't need to build it from source in order to use it in your application.

-To build the package from source, run `Build.bat`.
+* To build the package from source, run `Clean.bat`, `Build.bat` and `Test.bat`.
-The script will pause in case of an error.
+* For the test script to work, you need to create an empty database and a settings file `test\Rhetos.ActiveDirectorySync.TestApp\rhetos-app.local.settings.json` with the database connection string (configuration key "ConnectionStrings:RhetosConnectionString").
-The build output is a NuGet package in the "Install" subfolder.
+* The build output is a NuGet package in the "Install" subfolder.

-## Installation

-To install this package to a Rhetos server, add it to the Rhetos server's *RhetosPackages.config* file and make sure the NuGet package location is listed in the *RhetosPackageSources.config* file.

-* The package ID is "**Rhetos.ActiveDirectorySync**".
-  This package is available at the [NuGet.org](https://www.nuget.org/) online gallery.
-  It can be downloaded or installed directly from there.
-* For more information, see [Installing plugin packages](https://github.com/Rhetos/Rhetos/wiki/Installing-plugin-packages).